 Even well-run companies can hit rough patches and find themselves in states of financial insolvency.
 Internally, management changes, unscalable systems or a lack of human capital may lead an enterprise into distress.
 Externally, changes in the economy, social environment, technology, competition and political landscape can all significantly influence the financial conditions of companies.

 Even in the most dire scenarios, however, there is almost always a way to mitigate the damage and dig yourself out of a hole.
-Following are my top 10 tips, best practices for troubled companies I’ve learned from nearly a decade as a turnaround consultant.
+Following are my top 10 tips, best practices for troubled companies I’ve learned from nearly a decade as a consultant in turnaround and restructuring services.

 1. Evaluate your current financial position.